-Getting In: High Roller Observation Wheel tickets are available with the Go Las Vegas® Card.
+Getting In: High Roller Observation Wheel tickets are available with the Go Las Vegas® pass.

 Tour the City with Big Bus Las Vegas

-Getting In: Hop On Hop Off Las Vegas Tour tickets are available with the Go Las Vegas® Card.
+Getting In: Hop On Hop Off Las Vegas Tour tickets are available with the Go Las Vegas® pass.

 Tour the South Rim of the Grand Canyon

-Getting In: Grand Canyon bus tour tickets are available as a bonus option with 3-, 4-, and 5-Day Go Las Vegas® Card.
+Getting In: Grand Canyon bus tour tickets are available as a bonus option with 3-, 4-, and 5-Day Go Las Vegas® pass.

 First Friday Arts Celebration